-The NEPA Preferred Alternative would require a permanent easement of approximately 0.1 acre of land from the Coker Pinetum.
+The NEPA Preferred Alternative would require a permanent easement of approximately 0.21 acre of land from the Coker Pinetum.
 The permanent easement would constitute a Section 4(f) use of the property.
-The NEPA Preferred Alternative would also require a temporary construction easement of approximately 0.01 acre.

 Pursuant to 23 C.F.R.
-Part 774, coordination with UNC, the official with jurisdiction over this property, is on-going to determine the long-term and short-term effects on the Coker Pinetum.
+Part 774, coordination with UNC, the official with jurisdiction over this property, has been conducted to determine the long-term and short-term effects on the Coker Pinetum.
+The results of this coordination are reflected in this evaluation.

 The NEPA Preferred Alternative would be constructed adjacent to US 15/501 along the southeast portion of the Coker Pinetum.
-While the alignment would be visible from the Coker Pinetum, it would not result in a substantial change that would adversely affect the users of the property as explained in section 4.4.
-Noise impacts from the project are not anticipated given the close proximity to the highway as explained in section 4.10.
+While the alignment would be visible from the Coker Pinetum, it would not result in a substantial change that would adversely affect the users of the property as explained in DEIS section 4.4.
+Noise impacts from the project are not anticipated given the close proximity to the highway as explained in DEIS section 4.10.

 Construction of the NEPA Preferred Alternative would result in temporary increases in noise levels that could be considered a nuisance for users of the Coker Pinetum.
-However, the property is not considered to be a noise sensitive receptor; therefore, the temporary increase in noise would not adversely affect the protected activities, features, or attributes of the property.
-Construction activities would likely be visible from the eastern end of the property; however, this would not adversely affect the recreational features of the Coker Pinetum and would be temporary in nature.
+However, the property is not considered to be a noise sensitive receptor: therefore, the temporary increase in noise would not adversely affect the protected activities, features, or attributes of the property.
+Construction activities would likely be visible from the eastern end of the property: however, this would not adversely affect the recreational features of the Coker Pinetum and would be temporary in nature.
 Access to the facility would not be affected by construction or operation of the alternative.
+Meetings and additional coordination between UNC and Triangle Transit staff from June through December 2015 affirmed FTA's preliminary evaluation of the D-O LRT Project on the Coker Pinetum.
 Therefore, there would be no adverse effects on the activities, features, or attributes that qualify the park for protection under Section 4(f).

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [Coker Pinetum], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [Coker Pinetum], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+UNC concurred with this determination in a letter to Triangle Transit on December 16, 2015.
+A copy of this concurrence letter is included in FEIS/ROD appendix A.6.